World leaders met all week to address global issues. Putin appears to no longer have a seat at the table – KION546

 In sidelines meetings with Western leaders this past week, however, Xi reiterated China’s call for a ceasefire through dialogue, and, according to readouts from his interlocutors, agreed to oppose the use of nuclear weapons in Ukraine — but those remarks are not included in China’s account of the talks.

-China’s Foreign Minister Wang Yi later told Chinese state media that Xi had reiterated China’s position in his meeting with US President Joe Biden that “nuclear weapons cannot be used and a nuclear war cannot be fought.”
+China’s Foreign Minister Wang Yi later told Chinese state media that Xi had reiterated China’s position in a meeting with US President Joe Biden on the sidelines of the G20 that “nuclear weapons cannot be used and a nuclear war cannot be fought.”

 But observers of China’s foreign policy say its desire to maintain strong ties with Russia likely remains unshaken.